jneander/toys.jneander.dev/eleventy/artifacts/chess-queens/index.md

 ---

 This exercise uses a genetic algorithm to place queen pieces on a chess board in such a way that no one queen is able to attack any of the others.
+The original puzzle is for a standard 8x8 chess board.
+Here it can be based on a board sized from a minimum of 4x4 up to an arbitrary limit of 20x20.
+Each variation uses a number of queens equal to the count of squares in one row on the board.

 {% renderTemplate "webc" %}